urwithajit9/ClaMP/README.md

 2. calculate_size_and_entropy.py

     This python script will calculate size and entropy of all files present in given directory and will write these information with file name to a .csv file.

+3. benign-labeling.py
+  This script will take a csv file with MD5 hash as input and it will read all MD5 and will fetch the VirusTotal report on each MD5 and after receiveing and parsing the report will write them to a CSV file path/report.csv.
+The CSV file header will have fields as
+    [ID,fileName,MD5hash,Total,Positive,type-TrendMicro,type-F-secure,Scan-Date]

+4. get_all_md5.py

+    This is very simple script make use of python MD5 function to calculate MD5 hash of all files in given directory. filename and their MD5 written to a csv file to later use.
+This file can be use with benign-abeling.py script to get VirusTotal report.